Sweet Roasted Carrot Onion Soup

 3. Caramelize the onions

-Simmer the final mixture of carrots, onions, and bone broth and spices on low heat for approximately 30 minutes or until the carrots are fork tender.
-I leave my pot on low for a few hours to really allow the flavors to settle in.
+Add the roasted carrots, chicken bone broth, Worcestershire sauce, and lemon juice and bring to a boil over medium-high heat.
+Reduce the heat to low and simmer for approximately 30 minutes or until the carrots are fork tender.
+I leave my pot on low for a few hours to allow the flavors to settle in.

 5. Blend it up